Cole strikes out 12 in eight innings, Yankees beat Rays 1-0

 TRAINER’S ROOM

-Yankees: RHP Luis Severino (Tommy John surgery) had his first live batting practice delayed due to back stiffness. … Hicks (bruised right shin) started after missing one game.
+Yankees: RHP Luis Severino (Tommy John surgery) had his first live batting practice delayed to Thursday due to back stiffness. … Hicks (bruised right shin) started after missing one game.

 Rays: 1B Ji-Man Choi (right knee arthroscopic surgery) rejoined the team from a rehab assignment at Triple-A Durham as planned but is experiencing soreness.
-“I think this is just a minor thing and that there’s a chance he’s activated soon,” manager Kevin Cash said.
+“I think this is just a minor thing and that there’s a chance he’s activated soon,” Cash said.
 “If it doesn’t go away then we’ll have to revisit.” … Closer Diego Castillo (right groin tightness) could return on Friday.

 UP NEXT